QuentinCG/Arduino-Hygrometer-Sensor-Library/README.md

 ## What is it?

 This library (with examples) is designed to be integrated in projects using any kind of RainDrop sensors (analog or/and digital).
-It retrieves analog/digital value from the sensor and conclude if it is raining or not.
+It retrieves analog/digital value from the sensor and gives rain status.

 ## How to install